Oracle Validated Configurations

 To find out more about Oracle's Validated Configurations offerings, visit the Oracle Validated Configurations homepage on OTN.

-Yes, if any of the system level software (BIOS, firmware) or drivers (and associated firmware on HBAs, NICS, and other peripherals) of components of the Oracle Validated Configuration are revised higher than the minimum versions originally published, the configuration is still valid and is supported by Oracle and the partners that assisted in the publication of the VC.
+Yes, if any of the system level software (BIOS, firmware) or drivers (and associated firmware on HBAs, NICS, and other peripherals) of components of the Oracle Validated Configuration are revised higher than the minimum versions originally published, the configuration is still valid and is supported.

 Compatibility & Templates

 |Oracle Linux Support by Architecture|

 |Lifetime Support Policy|

 |Oracle Linux White Papers|